 We have also added extra precautions for children’s surgery.
 Every patient due to come in for planned surgery will have a COVID-19 test ahead of their hospital treatment.

 Any parent or carer who will stay overnight with their child will also have to a test.
-The whole household will have to isolate until the child and parent come into hospital.
-This is likely to be 48 hours before admission.

 We will send you instructions on how to get your test with your appointment letter.

 If you live in the West Midlands you can access the drive through test station at the front of the hospital.

 If you live outside of the West Midlands please follow the instructions in your appointment letter.
 If there are any questions please contact the Preadmission Team or your Specialist Nursing team.

 Please note this page contains information for children, young people and families coming to the Children's Hospital for their operation.

 If you are due for a procedure at the Women’s Hospital, you can find a host of useful information on our dedicated pre-operative assessment page.